ZeitgeberH/patchview/docs/tutorials.rst

 ============
 Tutorials
 ============
-We walk through steps to use Patchview.
+Here, we walk through the main steps to use Patchview.

 **Loading data**
 -----------------